BlueLucario/CS-465-Project01-Document-Search/README.md

 To build the project:

-1) Build the Flask backend server with `cd api && docker build -t searchengine-api-image .`
+1) Build the Flask backend server with `npm run build-api` or `cd api && docker build -t searchengine-api-image .`
 2) Build the React frontend server with `npm install`

 To run the project:

-2) Run the Flask backend server with `cd api && docker run -dp 5000:5000 --name searchengine-api searchengine-api-image`
+2) Run the Flask backend server with `npm run start-api` or `cd api && docker run -dp 5000:5000 --name searchengine-api searchengine-api-image`
 3) Start the React frontend server with `npm run dev`
 4) Open the website at the designited link.